Want the perfect workout program?Take Quiz

 Because protein powder isolates the protein from the food source, it doesn't matter where it comes from.
 Many vegan protein powders will combine two or more different protein sources (peas and brown rice are most common) to create a full amino acid profile.

 That said, whey protein is desirable because it provides high levels of all the amino acids, especially the amino acid leucine.
 As a fast-digesting whey protein, a whey protein shake is also the perfect post-workout meal.
+Need some inspiration?
+Try one of these delicious protein shake recipes!

 We know we just spoke about protein powder, but we want to specifically mention casein powder.
 Due to it being one of the few slow digesting proteins, casein protein plays a special role in building lean muscle.